After-Shock/Cloudbox-wiki/FAQ.md

-## Don't see your Gdrive files in /mnt/plexdrive?
+## Don't see your Google Drive files in /mnt/plexdrive?

 ### Check on status